 Qubole proactively replaces a Spot Block node that is about to expire with a new Spot Block node.
 This will ensure that there is a required number of nodes in the cluster at any given point of time, and the cluster is not negatively impacted due to Spot Block node expiration.
 Once the new node joins the cluster, it will be ready to accept all the tasks that the Spot Block node going through graceful decommissioning would have accepted.

-AWS Spot Block Instances combined with Qubole’s Open Data Lake Platform help customers run their data analytics and machine learning use cases without interruption and optimizing their TCO.
+AWS Spot Block Instances combined with Qubole’s Open Data Lake Platform help customers run their data analytics and machine learning use cases without interruption and optimize their TCO.

 *Note: While Qubole supports Spot Block instances as part of Master, Minimum, and Autoscaling nodes Managed Spot Block instance capability is applicable when Spot Block instances are configured only as part of Auto Scaling worker nodes.